 What Are the Categories of Financial Ratios?

-Financial Ratios That Provide an Economic Portrait of a Business.
+Financial Ratios Provide an Economic Portrait of a Business

-Financial ratios help a company's owner or its potential and current investors better understand the overall health of the company as well as its condition in various specific categories.
-In addition, tracking financial ratios over a period of time is a powerful way to identify trends in their early stages.
+Financial ratios help a company's owner or its current and potential investors better understand the overall health of the company as well as its condition in various specific financial performance categories.
+In addition, tracking financial ratios over a period of time, against other companies and against the company's industry as a whole offer a powerful way to identify trends in their early stages.

-Ratios are also used by lenders and business analysts to determine a company's financial stability and standing.
-It's important to understand that financial ratios are time sensitive; they can only show a picture of a business at a given time.
-So the best way to use financial ratios is to conduct a ratio analysis on a consistent basis.
+Lenders and business analysts often use ratios to determine a company's financial stability and standing.
+Financial ratios are time sensitive, however; they can only show a picture of a business at a given point in time.
+The best way to use financial ratios is to conduct ratio analysis on a consistent basis.

-Financial ratios can be divided into five categories:
+Commonly-used financial ratios can be divided into the following five categories.